 When & How to Transplant the 7 Most Popular Spring Plants & Herbs

-Ever heard of the saying that goes, “If you don’t move out of your comfort zone, you’re never going to grow?”
+Ever heard of the saying, “If you don’t move out of your comfort zone, you’re never going to grow?”
 Well, the same can be said for some plants.
 Moving plants from point A to point B is known as transplanting, and if you’re an avid gardener or planning to become one, you’re going to be doing a lot of it.
 In this blog, we’re going to equip you with all the tips and tricks on properly transplanting your greens so that you can continue to grow your garden and produce fresh crops all year round.
 Now, let’s get digging!

 What is Transplanting, and Why Should We Do It?

 Transplanting is when we move seedlings from their pots into the garden soil or a bigger container.
 If you’re someone who prefers purchasing seedlings or “transplants” from a garden center, then transplanting is an essential skill to master.
 The same goes for those of you who like to start your seeds indoors.
 We transplant seedlings because we want to give them enough space to grow and mature.
 Plants need lots of room to spread their roots, so it wouldn’t make sense to keep them in a tiny container forever – otherwise, they would die from not getting enough nourishment.
-If you have an overcrowded garden, the tendency is that your plants will stop producing because they are fighting for nutrients.
+If you have an overcrowded garden, your plants will stop producing because they are fighting for nutrients.
 But, you can save the day by transplanting your plants to a new location.

 Can You Transplant All Your Plants?